Shedding Light on the Dog Days of Summer

 Herb was the one who always wanted a beagle.
 We had been happily married for over thirty years.
 Since he was nearing retirement, how could I deprive him of something he needed?
 “Love me, love my dog?”

 When we met Buddy in 2011 my heart melted.
-Buddy has changed my life.
+Buddy changed my life.
 This week I’m visiting schools to speak about Buddy the Beagle on Blueberry Street and praising this adorable dog.

 “Love my dog, love me?”